armbrustlab/NWPac_amplicon/README.md

 3. Once you are securely connected to your machine image, it's time to provision it.
 (Once you are connected to the remote client via SSH, your shell prompt should change from what you're used to seeing to something like `ubuntu@ip-172-31-23-22:~$`)

-First, let's make sure git is installed, since we'll be cloning the scripts in this repository directly to a new repository on the machine image.
+First, let's make sure git is installed, since we'll be cloning the scripts and other files in this repository directly to a new repository on the machine image.
 ```
 sudo apt install git
 ```
 You should receive a message indicating git is already installed; if so, that's great -- but it's worth double-checking.

 Next, let's clone a copy of this repository to the machine image.
-Ths is an easier way of obtaining all the scripts than using secure copy (scp) -- and using git ensures you'll be downloading and using the very latest versions of the scripts maintained here on GitHub.
+This is an easier way of obtaining all the necessary scripts and files than using secure copy (scp) -- and using git ensures you'll be downloading and using the very latest versions of the scripts/files maintained here on GitHub.
 We'll clone the repository into a new local repo of the same name.
 ```
 git clone https://github.com/jamesrco/NWPac_amplicon NWPac_amplicon
 ```